VUEngine/vuengine.github.io/documentation/user-guide/stages.md

     );
 ```

-Or you acquire it indirectly if the [Actor](/documentation/api/class-actor/) is being added automatically by the [Stage](/documentation/api/class-stage/)’s streaming as specified in the **StageSpec**:
+Or you acquire it indirectly if the [Actor](/documentation/api/class-actor/) is being added automatically by the [Stage](/documentation/api/class-stage/)’s streaming as specified in the [StageSpec](/documentation/api/struct-stage-spec/):

 ```cpp
 Actor childActor = Actor::safeCast(Actor::getChildByName(actor, childActorName, false));